Mastermind305/LLm-Assignment1/README.md

 Assignment 1.3: Achieves a ROUGE-1 F1 score of ~0.107, ROUGE-L F1 of ~0.102, and BLEU score of ~0.015 on the validation set.

+Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue for any improvements or bug fixes.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.